 This also means supporting Python 3.
-Toga supports both Python 2 and Python 3.
+Toga supports both Python 2 and Python 3, in a unified codebase by following established conventions.

 3.1.4 pip install and nothing more

 Toga aims to be no more than a pip install away from use.
 It doesn't require the compilation of C extensions.
 There's no need to install a binary support library.
 There's no need to change system paths and environment variables.
 Just install it, import it, and start writing (or running) code.